 Borrow some techniques from the Natural Approach for the teaching of vocabulary.
 Decide on key vocabulary terms to be taught during the presentation phase of the lesson and plan how you will put across the meaning of each of the words.
 Is it a verb whose meaning you can act out?
 Can you show a picture to illustrate the meaning?
 (Many teachers accumulate files of pictures specifically for this purpose.)
 Can you use stick figures drawn on the blackboard?
-Can you contrast or compare the meaning of the new word to that of words while he teaching of vocabulary.
+Can you contrast or compare the meaning of the new word to that of words which the students already know?